gitbls/sdm/README.md

 * **WILL NOT:** Resize the root file system and restarts automatically, thanks to the use of `--expand-root`, which expands the root file system on the SD Card after the burn completes.
 * After the system starts it goes through a complete system startup, just as it always does on a fresh SD Card
 * Toward the end of the boot process the sdm FirstBoot service runs (once).
 It takes other actions as needed to fulfill the requested configuration.
-* When the system boot is fully complete (it can take a while on a large SD card!), the system automatically restarts again
+* When the system boot is fully complete, the system automatically restarts again

 When the system comes back up your Pi is all happy, ready to go, and configured with: